 See what you can cook beforehand

-Pies and desserts as well as certain other Thanksgiving dishes such as cranberries, vegetables, appetizers, dinner rolls, and even gravy can be made previously and set aside, or refrigerated in your reserved shelf.
+Pies and desserts as well as certain other Thanksgiving meal staples such as cranberry sauce, vegetable side dishes, sweet potatoes, appetizers, dinner rolls, and even gravy can be made previously and set aside, or refrigerated in your reserved shelf.

 Turkey Plans